Guerilla Marketing for Your Online Store

 Print, hand out or hang creative stickers of your logo.
 Check out these striking logo ideas for inspiration.

-Ready to try out guerilla marketing?
-Create a memorable campaign with Wix marketing tools and surprise potential customers in clever, unusual ways.
+Ready to try out guerilla marketing for your online eCommerce website?
+Create a memorable campaign and surprise potential customers in clever, unusual ways.

 *References included in this article are intended to serve as examples to readers and do not imply any endorsement, partnership or affiliation with mentioned parties.